Elcineyjr/Gopiler/README.md

 root=/home/user/Desktop
 ```

-Now open the terminal and compile the lexer with
+Now open the terminal and compile the parser with
 ```
 make
 ```